Structured Deep Dynamics Models For Robot Manipulation

 We show results on controlling the first four joints of the Baxter robot from raw depth data at real-time rates (30Hz).
 Our system generates joint velocity commands by minimizing the error (to the target) in the learned pose space using Gauss-Newton based single-step optimization.

-SE3-Pose-Nets: Structured Deep Dynamics Models for Visuomotor Planning and Control, Arunkumar Byravan, Felix Leeb, Franziska Meier and Dieter Fox, Submitted to the IEEE International Conference on Robotics and Automation (ICRA), 2018.
+SE3-Pose-Nets: Structured Deep Dynamics Models for Visuomotor Control, Arunkumar Byravan, Felix Leeb, Franziska Meier and Dieter Fox, IEEE International Conference on Robotics and Automation (ICRA), 2018.

 SE3-Nets: Learning Rigid Body Motion using Deep Neural Networks